 - 13. The applicant and the applicant's heirs, successors and/or assignees shall provide, unless modified by the DPW&T and the SHA: - a.
 Multiuse sidepath for pedestrians and bicyclists on Mill Branch Road connecting to the intersection of US 301 and Excalibur Road. - b.
 Provide a wide crosswalk with pedestrian islands on US 301 to create a safe road crossing and accommodate both pedestrians and bicyclists using the recommended sidepath. - c.
-Raised crosswalks on roads approaching Mill Branch Road to create safe road crossings for pedestrians and bicyclists.
+Raised crosswalks on roads approaching Mill Branch Road to create safe road crossings for pedestrians and bicyclists. - d.

-d.
 Install "bikeway narrows" signage on the approach to Mill Branch Road and the site entrance.

-The site frontage along US 301 and Mill Branch Road are not within the limit of this special exception.
+The site frontage along Robert Crain Highway (US 301) and Mill Branch Road are not within the limit of this Special Exception.
 Conformance to Condition 13 will be reviewed and determined at the time of the building permits.
-In fact, presently, the special exception boundary does not front on any public right-of-way.
-Prior to building permits, adequate dedication will be required in accordance with the approved preliminary plan.
+In fact, the Special Exception boundary does not front on any public right-of-way.
+Prior to building permits, adequate dedication will be required in accordance with the approved Preliminary Plan.